MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

     > [!IMPORTANT]
     >The `ADMIN_PW` must contain 8 to 128 characters from three of the following categories: English uppercase letters, English lowercase letters, numbers, and nonalphanumeric characters.
 When creating usernames or passwords **do not** use the `$` character.
 Later you create environment variables with these values where the `$` character has special meaning within the Linux container used to run Python apps.

-1. Create a PostgreSQL server with the [az postgres flexible-server create](/cli/azure/postgres/flexible-server#az-postgres-flexible-server-create) command.
+1. Create a PostgreSQL flexible server with the [az postgres flexible-server create](/cli/azure/postgres/flexible-server#az-postgres-flexible-server-create) command.
 (This and subsequent commands use the line continuation character for Bash Shell ('\\').
-Change the line continuation character for your shell if needed.)
+Change the line continuation character for other shells.)

     ```azurecli
     az postgres flexible-server create \